Azure/service-fabric-mesh-preview/docs/reference-docs/cli/README.md

 ### sbz app show

    Summary:
-      Get the details of a SeaBreeze application.
+      Get the details of a Mesh application.

    Description:
    --name -n